4GeeksAcademy/vanillajs-hello/README.md

 # Hello World with Vanilla JS

-Start coding a JS/HTML/CSS website in 30 seconds by opening this template in codespaces or [gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/vanillajs-hello.git).
+Start coding a JS/HTML/CSS website in 30 seconds by opening this template in codespaces (coming soon) or [gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/vanillajs-hello.git).

 ## Before you being